Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 And in many ways, one relates to potential energy and one is kinetic energy in the sense of physics.
 But we do all our marketing, and so much of the energy of the company goes into generating accounts.
 And then, there are choices about when we grow the lines on those accounts.
 And that creates a kind of a second wind of growth opportunity.

 One of the things that has happened in Capital One for us over this last period of time is the actual growth machine of account origination has grown probably more than meets the eye.
 We continue to be pretty bullish, frankly, about the opportunity to continue to get accounts.
-And a lot of the what we call trimming around the edges relates to let's just go a little slower, a little lower in terms of the line increases.
+And a lot of the, what we'd call trimming around the edges relates to let's just go a little slower, a little lower in terms of the line increases.
 Let's save some of that potential energy.
 But, partly, why you hear quite a bullishness in my voice is that the underlying marketing and origination and value creation machine at Capital One is going strong, and probably even higher than the, sort of, year-over-year growth numbers might indicate.

 Jeff Norris - Capital One Financial Corp.